395t/review-assignments/_summaries/graham2021levit_2.md

 ![ablation](graham2021levit_2a.png)

-The autho also performed ablation study with different components removed.
+The author also performed ablation study with different components removed.
 Without pyramid shape the number of parameters takes a drastic hit along the accuracy.
 Other variations shows similar performance and paramter size with the base model.

 ## TL;DR
-* Three
+* With Levit, we can achieve relatively good classification accuracy with increditable speed
-* Bullets
+* State of art NN with efficiency can be run on CPU at inference time
-* To highlight the core concepts
+* Incorprating multiple known techniques can have profound effect on performance.